Clive Anderson: Early life

 Anderson's father was Scottish, his mother was English, and his parents met while serving in the RAF.
 He was educated at Stanburn Primary School and Harrow County School for Boys then a grammar school which closed in 1975.
 His group of contemporaries included Geoffrey Perkins and Michael Portillo.
-In 1938, his Scottish father originally from Glasgow, was a bank clerk who moved to Highbury and who was promoted to manager of the Bradford & Bingley Building Society, Wembley branch.
+His father, originally from Glasgow, was a bank clerk who moved to Highbury and was promoted to manager of the Bradford & Bingley Building Society, Wembley branch in 1938.
 Anderson attended Selwyn College, Cambridge, where, from 1974 to 1975, he was President of the Cambridge Footlights.
 He was called to the bar at the Middle Temple in 1976 and became a practising barrister, specialising in criminal law.
 While still practising law, he continued performing, including taking a show to the Edinburgh Fringe in 1981 with Griff Rhys Jones.

 Career

 Television

 Anderson was involved in the fledgling alternative comedy scene in the early 1980s and was the first act to appear at The Comedy Store when it opened in 1979.
 He made his name as host of the original UK version of the improvised television comedy show Whose Line Is It Anyway?, which ran for 10 series on Channel 4 from 1988 to 1999.

-Anderson hosted his own chat show Clive Anderson Talks Back, which ran for 10 series on Channel 4 from 1989 to 1996.
-The show then moved to the BBC, with the name changed to Clive Anderson All Talk, running for 4 series from 1996 to 1999.
+Anderson hosted his own chat show Clive Anderson Talks Back, which ran for ten series on Channel 4 from 1989 to 1996.
+The show then moved to the BBC, with the name changed to Clive Anderson All Talk, running for four series from 1996 to 1999.
 In one incident in 1997, Anderson was deserted by his guests, the Bee Gees, after he made several digs at them and their music.
 He once had a glass of water poured over his head by a perturbed Richard Branson, to which he replied, "I'm used to that; I've flown Virgin."
 When singer and actress Cher appeared on the show, Anderson alluded to her alleged cosmetic surgery, asking her "You look like a million dollars – is that how much it cost?"
 He also said to author and politician Jeffrey Archer, in response to his derogatory comment about the show, "You're a critic too... there's no beginning to your talents."
 Archer retorted that "The old ones are always the best" for Anderson to reply "Yes, I've read your books."